Boiler Service Cost

 Get a Quote

-An oil or biomass boiler should be serviced by an OFTEC engineer to ensure that they operate at maximum efficiency and last as long as possible.
+An oil or biomass boiler should be serviced by an OFTEC engineer to ensure that it operates at maximum efficiency and lasts as long as possible.
 An inefficient oil boiler that is not completely burning the oil supplied to it can produce carbon monoxide, which is a potentially fatal gas that may be leaking into your home.
 This is why it is important to use a qualified professional to carry out a boiler service.

 Although there are no Building Regulations to be followed in order to service your boiler, any new installation should comply with Approved Document J.